 The moment I got the news that the rains had started lashing Goa, I knew they’d be in Maharashtra in a couple of days, so I packed a bag and was road-trip ready for the opportune moment I found out that I had no commitments the next day.

-The trip to Bhandardara was SPECTACULAR to say the least, and I’ll tell you all about it in a different post, along with the review on MTDC, the Maharashtra Tourism Guest House I stayed at.
+The trip to Bhandardara was SPECTACULAR to say the least, and I’ve written about this jewel in the Sahyadri ranges, along with the review on MTDC, the Maharashtra Tourism Guest House I stayed at.
 If you’re a biker or someone who loves long drives, forget planning a trip to Leh Ladakh!
 Head three hours north for the most breath-taking views of the Sahyadri ranges and valleys.

 Anyway, I left Mumbai at around 10 am and reached Bhandardara by 4 pm.
 The last half an hour got us drenched in the downpour and the drizzle continued for hours.
 The entire evening, I wondered whether my trip was in vain, since the rain could have washed away the fireflies and my hope of getting to see them light up the forest.